Keto Beef Stew

 This post may contain affiliate links.
 See my disclosure policy.

-This keto beef stew is the ultimate hearty and comfort food that is full of flavor but with zero carbs!
-This version substitutes potatoes with jicama but you’d never tell!
+This keto beef stew is the ultimate hearty, comforting dish, full of flavor but with barely any carbs!
+This version substitutes potatoes with jicama, but you’d never tell!

 • Simple ingredients.
-No hard to find cuts of beef or obscure herbs and spices- just easy and affordable ingredients!
+No hard-to-find cuts of beef or obscure herbs and spices- just easy, affordable ingredients!

 • Healthy and nutritious.
 It’s full of fresh vegetables and has no added fats or sugar.

-• Beef chuck roast– Often referred to as stewing beef, this is the best cut of beef to use for stews or soups.
-Slice your beef into thicker chunks instead of bite-sized pieces, so that it will keep better flavor.
+• Beef chuck roast.
+Often referred to as stewing beef, this is the best cut of meat to use for stews or soups.
+Slice your beef into thicker chunks rather than bite-sized pieces to retain its flavor better.

-• Coconut flour or almond flour– Either almond or coconut flour is used to lightly dust the beef to brown the beef better and also enhance the flavor of the sauce.
+• Coconut flour or almond flour.
+Either almond or coconut flour is used to dust the beef lightly, helping it brown better and enhancing the flavor of the sauce.

-• Olive oil– While any oil works, the olive variety is the most flavorful and the best to use in stews.
+• Olive oil.
+While any oil works, olive oil is the most flavorful and best for stews.

-• Stewing vegetables– Onion, garlic, carrots, and jicama.
+• Stewing vegetables.
+I’m using low-carb staples like onion, garlic, carrots, and jicama.

 How to make keto beef stew